esha0612/liars-bar-llm-amongus/README.md

 Run multiple games:
 ```
-python multi_game_runner.py -n 3
+python multi_game_runner.py -n 10
 ```
-Specify the number of games you want to run after `-n`.
-Each model will continue playing until it has participated in the specified number of rounds.
+Specify the number of games you want to run after `-n`, the default is 10

 ### Analysis

 The game records will be saved in the `game_records` folder in the directory in json format